kyma-project/eventing-manager/docs/user/README.md

 - Receiving inbound events from your applications.
 - Converting events from legacy formats into the standard CloudEvents format.
 - Forwarding the validated CloudEvents to the configured eventing backend for delivery.

-The Eventing Publisher Proxy's forwarding behavior adapts to the backend you configure for the Eventing module:

-- If you use the default NATS backend, the proxy forwards events directly to the NATS server.
-- If you configure SAP Event Mesh, the proxy redirects events to the Enterprise Messaging Service Cloud Event Gateway.

 ### NATS Backend